-- .
-Use a recess scribing tool to recess scribe all seams net. - Insert a piece of scrap material beneath the scribe mark.
+- Use a recess scribing tool to recess scribe all seams net. - Insert a piece of scrap material beneath the scribe mark.
 With the scrap on the same side as the cutting hand, cut the seam at a 90° angle.
-Be sure to hold the knife blade straight up and down. - .
-Remove the scrap piece of material. - Cut the tip of the S-763 Seam Adhesive applicator bottle and apply a continuous 1/8" (3.18 mm) bead of S-763 Seam Adhesive along the seam edge. - Tuck the seam edge into place, forcing the S-763 Seam Adhesive up through the seam. - Clean adhesive residue from the surface of the flooring using a clean white cloth dampened with a neutral detergent and water. - · Roll the seam into place using a hand roller. - Remove burr at the seam by carefully skiving with the back of the linoleum knife. - Roll immediately in both directions with a 100-lb. roller.
+Be sure to hold the knife blade straight up and down. - Remove the scrap piece of material. - Cut the tip of the S-761 Seam Adhesive applicator bottle and apply a continuous 1/8" (3.18 mm) bead of S-761 Seam Adhesive along the seam edge. - Tuck the seam edge into place, forcing the S-761 Seam Adhesive up through the seam. - Clean adhesive residue from the surface of the flooring using a clean white cloth dampened with a neutral detergent and water. - Roll the seam into place using a hand roller. - Remove burr at the seam by carefully skiving with the back of the linoleum knife. - Roll immediately in both directions with a 100-lb. roller.

-FLASH COVING:
+FLASH COVING

 All normal fitting methods can be used to flash cove.
-Apply a coat flash coving adhesive, vinyl tape (3.75") up the wall, or S-995 Adhesive with the recommended trowel on the floor as well as up the entire cove area.
+Apply two coats of S-580 Flash Cove Adhesive with a brush 4" (10.2 cm) on the floor as well as up the entire cove area.
 Allow adhesive to dry to a pressure sensitive state between applications.
+S-580 has unlimited working time.
 Roll the flooring into the adhesive with a hand roller.